-Date and time: 12 December 2018, 12.00pm - 1.00pm
+Date and time: 9 December 2020

 Description: It is never too early to start thinking about writing your thesis and many students find the idea extremely daunting.
 While this session is particularly helpful for those about to begin or are in the midst of writing, it may also be helpful to research students at every stage of their studies.
 It is always good to know what you are aiming for!
 The session clarifies what the University regulations say is required and provides hints and tips for successful and timely completion.
 It is an opportunity to ask questions and get some impartial advice as well as sharing experiences and concerns with other research students.

-Date and time: 6 March 2019, 4.00pm - 5.00pm
+Date and time: 3 March 2021 between 1.00pm - 2.00pm

-This sessions offers an introduction to the idea of sharing the data that your research produces and how that can raise your research profile and benefit your discipline as a whole.
+This session offers an introduction to the idea of sharing the data that your research produces and how that can raise your research profile and benefit your discipline as a whole.
 It will also outline how the practical considerations of intellectual property, participant consent, data protection, embargoes, and licencing affect the publishing of research data.

-Presenters: Daniel Croft, Scholarly Communications and Research Team Leader, Oxford Brookes Library and Professor Chris Hawes, Faculty of Health and Life Sciences
+Presenters: Daniel Croft, Scholarly Communications and Research Team Leader, Oxford Brookes Library

-Date and time: 20 March 2019, 12.00pm - 2.00pm
+Date and time: 24 March 2021, between 10.00am - 11.00am

 Description: While studying for a research degree shares many common features, whether you are doing it full time or part time, part time students do face unique challenges.
 Part time students are often more mature and have more complicated lives than their full time counterparts.
 Some are returning to study after periods of time spent doing other things and many live geographically distant from the University, or are physically present on campus only occasionally.
 All share the issues inevitably associated with pursuing a research programme over an extended time period.
 This session explores some of these issues, is an opportunity for part time researchers to share their experiences, and looks at some practical strategies for successful part time study.

-Date and time: 10 April 2019, 4.00pm - 5.00pm
+Date and time: 7 April 2021 - between 1.00pm - 2.00pm

 Description: During your research degree, your Director of Studies is one of the most important people in your life and maintaining a good relationship with them and your supervisory team may be key to your success.
 In this session, we share aspects of good practice in maintaining a positive, useful and supportive relationship with your supervisors and getting the most out of them.
 We also explore strategies for what to do if things go wrong.